Frequently asked questions about HPV vaccines

 Do women still need Pap tests if they get the HPV vaccine?

-Is it safe for women who are pregnant or breastfeeding to get a HPV vaccine?
+Is it safe for women who are pregnant or breastfeeding to get the HPV vaccine?

 The HPV vaccines are not recommended for use in pregnancy because the safety of the vaccines in pregnancy is unknown.
 However, if a pregnant woman happens to receive the HPV vaccine, it is important to note that the vaccine has not been shown to cause any harm to the baby.
 The HPV vaccine may be administered to breastfeeding women.

-Who can get a HPV vaccine for free?
+Who can get the HPV vaccine for free?